Melody Meyer embodies GRIT.

 “He’s been extraordinary,” Melody says.
 “I often tell young women: The biggest decision you make in your career is on your spouse.
 Particularly in our industry, you have to get out in the field.
 You have to be mobile, and it takes tremendous support.”

 Melody eventually moved into larger management roles.
-She led the North American merger team when Chevron merged with Texaco and then led the onshore U.S. merging 10 states.
+She led the North American merger team when Chevron merged with Texaco.
 She ran offshore in the Gulf of Mexico for four years — at the time when the powerful hurricanes Rita and Katrina ripped through Louisiana, Mississippi and Texas.
 The experience made her a well-seasoned crisis manager.

 “It was extraordinary.
 Our team in Louisiana and New Orleans were just the most incredibly strong, resilient people.
 Many of them lost their homes and yet they were working every day to get energy back on,” she recalls.